yuliia-kuprii/headfirstgroup-assignment/README.md

 # HeadFirstGroup Assignment

 This repository contains the test scenario written as part of the assignment from HeadFirstGroup.
+As part of the assignment, I:
+- Replaced the initial `./test/cypress` directory files with my own
+- Added `data-test-id`'s to frontend components

+Please take note, I don't have much experience with Cypress.

 API-driven scenario:
 - Log in via API